openZH/covid_19_wastewater_monitoring_ZH/README.md

 # Sars-Cov-2 wastewater monitoring data reported by the Canton of Zurich

 ### Scope
-As part of the cantonal SARS-CoV-2 wastewater monitoring, the __Health Department of the Canton of Zurich__ publishes measurements of samples from twelve wastewater treatment plants (WWTPs) distributed __throughout the Canton of Zurich__.
+As part of the cantonal SARS-CoV-2 wastewater monitoring, the __Health Department of the Canton of Zurich__ publishes measurements of samples from twelve wastewater treatment plants (WTPs) distributed __throughout the Canton of Zurich__.
 The measurements are based on the EAWAG (Swiss Federal Institute of Aquatic Science and Technology) project "SARS-CoV-2 in wastewater".
 Further information: https://www.eawag.ch/en/department/sww/projects/sars-cov2-in-wastewater/

 __Please note:__ <br>
 - The measurements of SARS-CoV-2 RNA in wastewater are partly subject to considerable measurement errors.
 Therefore, an interpretation of the wastewater measurements of SARS-CoV-2 in comparison to the case numbers is only meaningful over longer periods of time and depends on the scale chosen.
 Consequently, the data should be interpreted with caution, as there is a large scope for misinterpretation.
-- Information about the twelve WWTPs is available in [this resource](jump to respective resource below), including their abbreviation, full designation and location (cantonal district), and indicating their respective catchment area (number of connected residents).
+- Information about the twelve WTPs is available in [this resource](jump to respective resource below), including their abbreviation, full designation, location (cantonal district) and indicating their respective catchment area (number of connected residents).

 ### Update
 Wastewater samples are taken three times a week at the twelve WWTPs.
 The analysis of the data is usually published a few days later.